fwg001/fwg001.github.io/bio.md

 - Front End Developer for two booming e-commerce stationery brands: tinyprints.com and weddingpaperdivas.com
 - Programmed HTML/CSS for website re-brand, seasonal edits, SEO and marketing emails
+- As I left they were acquired by Shutterfly.
+Coincidence?

+**Previous Jobs**

+- Lots of stuff from pizza delivery to 3d modeling

 ## Education